shrikster/strest/SCHEMA.md

 ```

 ### `data`
 Specify data that you want to be sent with the request.
-This data can be formatted either `raw` or as `json`.
+This data can be formatted either `raw` , `json` or `form`.
 You may only use one of those keys in a request.

 However, `params` can always be added.
 They'll be added to the request's URL.